ibm-cloud-docs/vmwaresolutions/archiref/opsmgmt/opsmgmt-vrni.md

 | Memory | 32 GB |
 | Disk (thin provisioned) | 1 TB |
 {: caption="Table 1.
 Network Insight Platform system requirements" caption-side="bottom"}
+{: summary="This table has row and column headers.
+The row headers identify the attribute of the Network Insight Platform.
+The column headers indentify the specification of the attribute.
+To find the specification of an attribute, navigate to the row, and then find the value in the specification column."}
+{: #table1}
+{: tab-title="Platform system requirements"}
+{: tab-group="System requirements"}
+{: class="comparison-tab-table"}
+{: row-headers}

 | Attribute | Specification |
 |---|---|